-Comprehensive Income and Expenditure Statement (Page 16) shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+Comprehensive Income and Expenditure Statement (Page 15) shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Councils raise council tax to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The taxation position is shown in the Movement in Reserves Statement.

-The Comprehensive Income and Expenditure Statement is presented using the service expenditure analysis set out in CIPFA's Service Reporting Code of Practice (SeRCOP).
+The Comprehensive Income and Expenditure Statement is presented using the Council's internal management structure as reported to Cabinet.